TheRenegadeCoder/sample-programs-website/docs/projects/convex-hull/c/index.md

 See .github/CONTRIBUTING.md for further details.
 -->

-Welcome to the [C](https://sampleprograms.io/languages/c)onvex Hull in [C](https://sampleprograms.io/languages/c) page!
+Welcome to the [Convex Hull](https://sampleprograms.io/projects/convex-hull) in [C](https://sampleprograms.io/languages/c)!
 Here, you'll find the source code for this program as well as a description of how the program works.

 ## Current Solution